 Silencing and clearing alarms is a multi-step process that depends on alarm priority and how many alarms are active.
-For more information see "Alarms, Alerts, and Troubleshooting" on page 75.
+For more information see "ALARMS, ALERTS, AND TROUBLESHOOTING" on page 67.

-Silence Alarm button on ventilator.

-Press the Silence Alarm button to temporarily silence the alarm for 60 seconds.
+- 1. Silence Alarm button on ventilator. - Press the Silence Alarm button to temporarily silence the alarm for 60 seconds.
 Pressing the Silence Alarm button silences only one alarm at a time-in audible or vibrating alarm mode.
 If more than one alarm occurs, press the Silence Alarm button once for each alarm.
 If the alarm is a medium- or high-priority alarm and is not silenced after 60 seconds, the alarm will continue with an additional buzzer.

-- Resolve the condition that triggered the alarm.
-For help resolving alarms, see "Alarms, Alerts, and Troubleshooting" on page 75.
-If a Silence Alarm button is pressed but the condition that triggered the alarm is not resolved, the alarm will sound again after 60 seconds. - After resolving a High Temperature, High Circuit Pressure, or High PEEP Pressure high-priority alarm, touch OK in the message that indicates the alarm has been resolved.
+- 2. Resolve the condition that triggered the alarm.
+For help resolving alarms, see the alarm and troubleshooting tables in "ALARMS, ALERTS, AND TROUBLESHOOTING" on page 67 for possible causes of an alarm and options to resolve it.
+If a Silence Alarm button is pressed but the condition that triggered the alarm is not resolved, the alarm will sound again after 60 seconds. - 3.
+After resolving a High Temperature, High Circuit Pressure, or High PEEP Pressure high-priority alarm, touch OK in the message that indicates the alarm has been resolved.

-POWERING OFF SEQUENCE FOR THE VENTILATOR
+POWER-OFF SEQUENCE FOR THE VENTILATOR

-To power off the ventilator, press the ventilator power button for three seconds until a confirmation screen appears.
+1. To power off the ventilator, press the Ventilator Power button for three seconds until a confirmation screen appears.

-To continue to power off the ventilator, touch OK.
+2. To continue to power off the ventilator, choose OK.